Group taxation is prohibited in Peru.

 New formal obligations have been approved.
-Such obligations are the following:
+Such obligations are the following informative tax returns:

-- Informative tax return – Local report: Mandatory for taxpayers whose accrued income in the taxable year exceeded 2,300 Tax Units.
-They must provide information of transactions which generate taxable income and deductible costs/expenses.
+- Local report: Mandatory for taxpayers whose accrued income in the taxable year exceeded 2,300 tax units.
+They must provide information of transactions that generate taxable income and deductible costs/expenses.

-- Informative tax return – Master report: Mandatory for companies that are part of a group with profits higher than 20,000 Tax Units, and companies that would have performed transactions within the scope of transfer pricing rules, whose amount of operations is equal or higher than 400 Tax Units.
-They must give information regarding the organizational structure of the group, description of their business, their transfer pricing policies for intangibles and financing, and their financial and tax status.
+- Master report: Mandatory for companies that are part of a group with profits higher than 20,000 tax units, and companies that would have performed transactions within the scope of transfer pricing rules, whose amount of operations is equal to or higher than 400 tax units.
+They must give information regarding the organisational structure of the group, description of their business, their transfer pricing policies for intangibles and financing, and their financial and tax status.

-- Informative tax return – Country by country report: Mandatory for domiciled companies within a multinational group.
-They must provide information of the global distribution of profits, and the taxes paid, and business activities performed by each entity of the group in any country.
+- Country-by-country (CbC) report: Mandatory for domiciled companies within a multinational group.
+They must provide information of the global distribution of profits, taxes paid, and business activities performed by each entity of the group in any country.